 On June 6, 2017, the Company announced an initiative into growing cannabis through a joint venture with an existing licensed producer, pursuant to which the Company would contribute one of its Delta greenhouses and growing knowledge in exchange for a 50% equity position.
-Emerald contributed CA\$20 million for its 50% equity interest.
+Emerald has contributed CA\$20 million for its 50% equity interest.
 The joint venture is named "Pure Sunfarms Corp."
-Pure Sunfarms received its cultivation license from Health Canada for the Delta 3 greenhouse facility on March 2, 2018.
+Pure Sunfarms received its cultivation license from Health Canada for the Delta 3 Greenhouse on March 2, 2018.
 Pure Sunfarms received its sales license from Health Canada on July 30, 2018.
-Pure Sunfarms has been harvesting cannabis since the middle of May 2018 and with its sales license has commenced the sales of dried cannabis to other licensed producers.
+Pure Sunfarms has been harvesting cannabis since the middle of May 2018 and with its sales license has commenced the sales of dried cannabis to other Licensed Producers.
 The entire facility was licensed for cultivation in March 2019 and it is now one of the largest commercial cannabis production facilities in Canada.
-On September 6, 2019, Pure Sunfarms received from Health Canada certain amendments to its license required to permit the sale and distribution of packaged, Pure Sunfarms-branded dried cannabis products directly to private retailers and provincial/territorial wholesalers.
-Pure Sunfarms has since begun shipping branded dried cannabis products to the OCS and the BCLDB.